 Step 5.
 Final Legal Review.
 Next, proposed amendments are reviewed by the Office of General Counsel.
 If necessary, and in consultation with the responsible executive, a proposed amendment is revised based on legal analysis from the Office of General Counsel.
 A proposed amendment that has received a final legal review and is endorsed by the responsible executive is forwarded for final approval.

 Step 6.
-EPSC Approval.
-Proposed amendments are reviewed by the Executive Policy and Standards Committee (EPSC).
-The EPSC may request changes to the policy or seek further executive-level advisory input on the UPSM amendment as deemed necessary.
-The EPSC may recommend that an amendment to the UPSM be approved, rejected, modified, or discussed further.
+EPSC Endorsement.
+Proposed UPSM amendments are reviewed by the Executive Policy and Standards Committee (EPSC).
+The EPSC may request additional information or seek further executive-level advisory input on UPSM amendments as deemed necessary.
+The EPSC may endorse sending proposed amendments to the President for approval, recommend that amendments be modified or discussed further, or recommend rejecting amendments.